Minimalism: What Is The Best Number Of Shoes to Own?

 Case Studies: Real-Life Minimalist Shoe Enthusiasts

-We interviewed minimalist enthusiasts who shared their success stories of reducing their shoe collections and how they positively impacted their lives.
+We interviewed minimalist enthusiasts who shared their success stories about reducing their shoe collections and how this has positively impacted their lives.

 Conclusion: Quality Over Quantity